 GDP (Gross Domestic Product) – Total goods and services produced by a market’s labor (does not include imports).
 It measures the market’s standard of living and its health.
 If it rises (compared to the previous report), this indicates a healthy economy which will eventually lead to an interest rate increase.
 A GDP report can be lower than the previous report but still remain positive.
 Negative GDP, especially if it shows negative numbers more than once consecutively, should turn on a big red light concerning the stability of its currency.
 GDP has a big influence on decisions made by central banks regarding monetary policy.
 Its advantage (in traders’ eyes) is that it provides a general, clear picture of a given market, without complicated analyses.

 CPI (Consumer Price Index) – A basket of goods and products, which is published once a month.
-The market rate in which the buyer (or borrower) has to pay the seller (or lender).
-If it rises, it indicates rising inflation (which in turn will eventually lead to the central bank increased the interest rate).
+The market rate which the buyer (or borrower) has to pay the seller (or lender).
+If it rises, it indicates rising inflation (which in turn will eventually lead to the central bank increasing the interest rate).
 It is therefore considered an inflation index.
 The prices included in this index come from retail.
-When CPI is up but at a lower level than in the previous period, this indicates deflation (prices are still rising, but at a slower rate than previously).
+When CPI is up but at a lower level than in the previous period, this indicates deflation (prices are still rising, but at a lower rate than previously).

 Remember: There is a positive relation between CPI and interest rate.
 A CPI that is rising may cause an increase in the interest rate.

 PPI (Producer Price Index) – Index of changes in the consumer goods prices (to the retail networks).
 In this case, frequent changes indicate changes in prices later on in the chain – consumer prices.
 The Index includes both prices of products and prices of materials required for production.